ivanseibel/rocket-shoes/web/README.md

 # Description

-Very simple mobile application written with React Native that simulates a virtual shoe store, more specifically operations related to navigation on the product display screen, adding and removing products from the shopping cart and updating values and quantities.
+Very simple web application written with ReactJS that simulates a virtual shoe store, more specifically operations related to navigation on the product display screen, adding and removing products from the shopping cart and updating values and quantities.

 During the work of building the app was experimented the follow technologies and concepts: